-Analytical Chemistry is the science of obtaining, processing, and communicating information about the composition and structure of matter.
-Analytical chemistry studies and uses instruments and methods used to separate, identify, and quantify matter.
-In practice separation, identification or quantification may constitute the entire analysis or be combined with another method.
-Separation isolates analytes.
-Qualitative analysis identifies analytes, while Quantitative analysis determines the numerical amount or concentration.
-Analytical chemistry consists of classical, wet chemical methods and modern, instrumental methods.
-Classical qualitative methods use separations such as precipitation, extraction and distillation.
-Identification may be based on differences in color, odor, melting point, boiling point, radioactivity or reactivity.
-Classical quantitative analysis uses mass or volume changes to quantify amount.
-Instrumental methods may be used to separate samples using Ehromatography, Electrophoresis or field flow fractionation.
-Then Qualitative and Quantitative analysis can be performed, often with the same instrument and may use light interaction, heat interaction, electric fields or magnetic fields .
-Often the same instrument can separate, identify and quantify an analyte.
-Analytical chemistry is also focused on improvements in experimental design, chemo metrics, and the creation of new measurement tools.
-Analytical chemistry has broad applications to forensics, medicine, science and engineering.
+Analytical chemistry is the study of obtaining, processing, and communicating information about the composition and structure of matter and uses instruments and methods used to separate, identify, and quantify matter. separation, identification or quantification are combined with another method which are in practice for whole analysis.
+Analytical chemistry consists of classical, wet chemical methods and modern, instrumental methods of identification are based on differences in color, odor, melting point, boiling point, radioactivity or reactivity.
+Instrumental methods can use to separate samples using chromatography, electrophoresis or field flow fractionation.
+Analytical chemistry is also focused on improvements in experimental design, chemometrics, and the creation of new measurement tools.
+It is used in various applications of forensics, medicine, science and engineering.